 in Total Waste

 The Spoonflower brand provides the option of recycled canvas fabric, Repreve, positively impacting the environment by participating in the Circular Economy, an industrial system that is restorative or regenerative by intention and design.
-In 2021, Spoonflower supported the recycling of more than 3,000 bottles through the sales of Repreve fabric.
+Through this fabric Spoonflower customers have supported the recycling of more than 35 billion bottles through the sales of Repreve fabric.

 Shutterfly’s production sites engage in regular preventive maintenance on high-demand equipment to ensure that they are functioning efficiently.